-All application documents from the current cycle and two previous cycles are available online.
+All application documents from the current cycle and three previous cycles are available online.
 This includes high-resolution transcripts and applicant-uploaded documents.
 Review our Document Retention Policy guide for additional information.
 To access documents from a previous cycle:

 - Use the cycle switcher to navigate to the desired cycle.

 - Locate the desired applicant, and open the Documents panel.